-The American Arbitration Association is a public-service, not-for-profit organization offering a broad range of dispute resolution services to business executives, attorneys, individuals, trade associations, unions, management, consumers, families, communities, and all levels of government.
-Services are available through AAA headquarters in New York City and through offices located in major cities throughout the United States.
-Hearings may be held at locations convenient for the parties and are not limited to cities with AAA offices.
+The American Arbitration Association is a public-service, not-foroffering a broad range of dispute profit organization resolution services to business executives, attorneys, individuals. trade associations, unions, management, consumers, families, communities, and all levels of government.
+Services are available through AAA headquarters in New York Citv and through offices located in major cities throughout the United States.
+Hearings mav be held at locations convenient for the parties and are not limited to cities with AAA offices.
 In addition, the AAA serves as a center for education and training, issues specialized publications, and conducts research on all forms of out-of-court dispute settlement.